iherman/wg-homepage-template/Usage.md

   - `charter`: the "path" part of the WG's final charter
   - `wgname_lc`: WG's name in lower case form; used to set, e.g., the mailing list names and archive URL-s
   - `wgname_uc`: WG's name in Upper Case form; used to set, e.g., the titles
+  - `extra_call_id`: some groups have, beyond the regular WG calls, regular extra calls (e.g., `did-topic`) for which they use separate IRC logs.
+This term refers to those and is used to separate, in the list of minutes, the regular call minutes from the special calls.
-  - 'mission': The short mission statement of the WG; set in the preambles of the pages.
+  - `mission`: The short mission statement of the WG; set in the preambles of the pages (at the moment this is unused, it is retrieved automatically)

-  These variables do _not_ handle all necessary changes.
+  These variables do _not_ handle _all_ necessary changes.
 Look for the `TBD` string in the files...
 Also, these variable do not affect the accompanying files like `w3c.json`, `README.md`, etc; you should check them.

 ## Testing locally